Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

-\begin{theorem} Let $k$ be a field of characteristic $0$ and $d\geq 2$ an integer.
-Let $l_{\ol{A}}$, $l_{B_1}$, $l_{B_2}$ be finite-dimensional semisimple $k$-algebras.
-Denote their product by $l_A$ and the canonical algebra inclusion $l_{B_i} \to l_A$ by $\varphi_i$, where $i=1$, $2$.
-Let $A$, $B_1$, $B_2$ be complete pseudo-compact dg algebras concentrated in non-positive degrees augmented over $l_A$, $l_{B_1}$, $l_{B_2}$ respectively.
-Let $f_i\colon B_i \to A$ be a $\varphi_i$-augmented morphism between pseudo-compact dg algebras, where $i=1$, $2$.
-Then the following are equivalent. \begin{itemize} \item[i)] In the model category of cospans for complete pseudo-compact dg algebras augmented over
+\begin{theorem} Let $A$, $B_1$, $B_2$ be complete pseudocompact dg algebras concentrated in non-positive degrees augmented over $l_A$, $l_{B_1}$, $l_{B_2}$, respectively.
+Let $f_i\colon B_i \to A$ be a $\varphi_i$-augmented morphism between pseudocompact dg algebras, where $i=1$, $2$.
+Let $d\geq 2$ be an integer.
+Then the following are equivalent. \begin{itemize} \item[i)] In the model category of cospans for complete pseudocompact dg algebras augmented over

 the cospan